Stationary Solution to Charged Hairy Black Hole in AdS4: Kasner Interior, Rotating Shock Waves, and Fast Scrambling: Acknowledgement

 \section{Acknowledgement}

+We would like to thank Li Li for useful comments on the draft and bringing Ref. \cite{An2021} to us.
 H. L. P. would like to thank the National Research and Innovation Agency (BRIN) for its financial support through the Postdoctoral Program.
 R. R. F. would like to thank the Ministry of Education and Culture (Kemendikbud) Republic of Indonesia for financial support through BPI Kemendikbudristek Scholarship.
 F. K. would like to thank the Ministry of Education and Culture (Kemendikbud) Republic of Indonesia for financial support through Beasiswa Unggulan Scholarship.
 D. D. is supported by the APCTP (YST program) through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government and the Korean Local governments, Gyeongsangbuk-do Province, and Pohang city.
 F. P. Z. would like to thank the Ministry of Higher Education, Science, and Technology (Kemendiktisaintek) Republic of Indonesia for financial support.
 H. L. P. and F. K. would like to thank members of Research Center for Quantum Physics, National Research and Innovation Agency, and Theoretical Physics Group, Institut Teknologi Bandung, for valuable discussions.